Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: The angular o.d.e.

-where we have used that for $\xi$ large enough. \end{proof} \end{lemma} This allows us now to estimate the total variation of the error control function $F_1$. \begin{lemma} The error control function $F_1$ as defined in \eqref{eq:defnf1} satisfies
+in view of the above estimates. \end{proof} \end{lemma} This allows us now to estimate the total variation of the error control function $F_1$. \begin{lemma} The error control function $F_1$ as defined in \eqref{eq:defnf1} satisfies

 \begin{proof} As $\Psi$ is continuous on $[0,\infty)$, it suffices to control the integral for large $\xi$.
-We control both terms of independently.
-For large $\xi$, we estimate the first term as
+We control both terms of